odartsi/Computer-Vision-Projects/README.md

-A Computer Vision Project with multiple analysis and datasets
+A Computer Vision Project with multiple analysis